foundriesio/docs/source/reference-manual/security/boot-software-updates-imx.rst

 ``lmp.cfg`` Files
 ^^^^^^^^^^^^^^^^^

-To enable support for flashing/booting secondary boot images, adjust both the default ``lmp.cfg`` ,and the one for mfgtools.
+To enable support for flashing/booting secondary boot images, adjust both the default ``lmp.cfg``, and the one for mfgtools.
 The following config options need to be added to the default ``lmp.cfg``:

 ::